-Our School's mission embraces the spiritual, physical, intellectual, emotional, moral and social development of children and young people, and through an agreed approach to Relationship, Sex and Health Education (RSHE) using the Archdiocesan recommended resource 'Journey In Love' 2020 we believe that we can promote the development of the whole child, so that children can grow in virtue, wisdom and stature, understanding both the emotional, social and physical aspects of growing spiritually, as well as moral aspects of relationships within a context of a Christian vision for the purpose of life.
+Our School's mission embraces the spiritual, physical, intellectual, emotional, moral and social development of children and young people, and through an agreed approach to Relationship and Sex Education (RSE) using the Archdiocesan recommended resource 'Journey In' Love 2020 we believe that we can promote the development of the whole child, so that children can grow in virtue, wisdom and stature, understanding both the emotional, social and physical aspects of growing spiritually, as well as moral aspects of relationships within a context of a Christian vision for the purpose of life.

-The other aspects of the statutory curriculum intent will be met by through our lifestyle in school and through the subjects of Religious Education, Science and by way of a cross-curricular links with other subjects of the curriculum.
-The RSHE programme also has links with the Come and See programme (Please see Appendix 1).
+The other aspects of the Statutory curriculum intent will be met by through our life style in school and through the subjects of Religious Education, Science and by way of a cross-curricular, integrated approach using the 'Dimensions' curriculum.
+The RSE programme also has links with the Come and See programme (Please see Appendix 1).
 Whilst promoting Catholic values and virtues and teaching in accordance with Church teaching, we will ensure that pupils are offered a balanced programme by providing an RSHE programme that offers a range of viewpoints on issues.